JeremyParish69/docs/integrate/incentives.md

 As an example, we can see how MARBLE was onboarded into the set of pools to receive internal Osmosis Liquidity Mining rewards:
 - See: [Commonwealth post: Signaling Proposal: Add MARBLE Incentivized Pool (#649 OSMO)](https://commonwealth.im/osmosis/discussion/3982-signaling-proposal-add-marble-incentivized-pool-649-osmo)
 - See: [Osmosis Proposal #180: Signalling proposal for MARBLE/OSMO(#649) incentivized pool.](https://www.mintscan.io/osmosis/proposals/180)

+## Superfluid Staking

+Osmosis Superfluid Staking can further incentives users to provide liquidity to a pool and staking it for additional staking rewards.
+The rewards from superfluid staking come from the OSMO in the pool being staked, so only OSMO pools can qualify for superfluid staking.

+Currently, there is no strict criteria on which pools may have Superfluid staking enabled.
+The feature is enabled for certain pools via on-chain governance.
+The reason Osmosis hasn't simply allowed all OSMO pools to enable Superfluid staking is because if there is a sudden extreme loss of value in an asset paired with OSMO, the OSMO side of the pool with be skrink significantly, and this poses a risk to the protocol.
+The superfluid staked OSMO is supposed to be safely staked and untouchable, like all staked OSMO, for at least 14-days (the duration on the unbonding period), but if the amount of OSMO in a pool suddenly shrinks then it essentially has the effect of releasing staked OSMO before the 14-days.
+This is why governance must assess whether a pool seems stable before enabling superfluid staking for it.
+The token and project should seem legitimate to the community, have significant amount of liquidity, and have been around for a decent amount of time.